The Best Infrared Sauna Blankets To Make You Feel Like A Human Hot Pocket

 How do infrared sauna blankets work?

-Think of an infrared sauna blanket as an electric sleeping bag that heats up anywhere from 95°F to 167°F, give or take, and often equipped with other natural elements for an added therapeutic boost.
-HigherDOSE’s top-rated iteration is constructed with a hybrid material that contains layers of purifying charcoal, clay, amethyst and tourmaline, along with a heating panel encased inside a protective outer polyurethane shell.
+Think of an infrared sauna blanket as an electric sleeping bag that heats up anywhere from 95°F to 167°F, give or take, and is often equipped with other natural elements for an added therapeutic boost.
+HigherDOSE’s top-rated iteration is constructed with a hybrid material that contains layers of purifying charcoal, clay, amethyst, and tourmaline, along with a heating panel encased inside a protective outer polyurethane shell.
 Depending on the blanket, users can adjust the temperature in a variety of ways — Hammacher Schlemmer’s version even comes with a remote control.

 What are the benefits of infrared sauna blankets?